 Those who have appointments or a scheduled blood drive are encouraged to stay committed.

-Schedule an appointment to donate blood.
+Call 202-476-KIDS to schedule an appointment to donate blood.